sheltoncarr/spotify_app/README.md

-# Spotify Streamlit App
+# Spotify Website

-An app using Spotipy, Streamlit, and the Spotify API to display user's top songs and artists along with audio analysis and song recommendations.
+An app using Spotipy and the Spotify API to display user's top songs and artists along with audio analysis and song recommendations.

 To use this app, you first need to make a Spotify Developer account (free) at https://developer.spotify.com/